Publish Date: 14-08-2024

 The state’s no-fault insurance system requires insurers to pay for medical bills regardless of fault.
 This may also encourage fraudulent claims.
 Besides, the extensive benefits offered under Personal Injury Protection (PIP) can be tempting targets for fraudsters seeking to exploit the system.

 For example, staged accidents, where individuals intentionally cause collisions to file claims are common.
 Multiple parties including dishonest medical providers who inflate medical bills or perform unnecessary treatments to maximize payouts can be involved.
-To sum up, the high rate of insurance fraud makes Michigan auto insurance some of the most expensive in the nation.
+To sum up, the high rate of insurance fraud makes Michigan auto insurance one of the most expensive in the nation.

 9. High Legal Fees Related to Car Accidents